mariellefoster/plots_and_projects/README.md

 ## Argument App
 - For Kaylyn, give it a subtopic and it will pull up all the articles and your highlights at the ready
 - Also gives you encouraging comments along the way

+## Day modeler
+- Write out your goals, and approximate day plan.
+Let's you adjust as you go.
+Pretty colors